StackVista/stackstate-docs/stackpacks/integrations/scom.md

 The StackState SCOM PowerShell integration runs PowerShell scripts on the SCOM box to retrieve topology data and events.

-* PowerShell scripts in Agent V2 collect topology data and events from SCOM..
+* PowerShell scripts in Agent V2 collect topology data and events from SCOM.
 * Agent V2 pushes [retrieved data](scom.md#data-retrieved) to StackState.
 * StackState translates incoming SCOM topology data into components and relations.
 Incoming events are used to determine component health state and publish SCOM alerts in StackState.